Gurrt/software-process/assignment-1/cause_2.md

 ### Scrum

-The back-end of Healthcare.gov is reported to have been built using agile practices but they were likely not applied correctly due to the project having explicit phases defined such as testing [1].
+The back-end of HealthCare.gov is reported to have been built using agile practices but they were likely not applied correctly due to the project having explicit phases defined such as testing [1].
 In Scrum, architecture is designed as required for the next production increment [5].
 This does not necessarily lead to the architecture becoming more flexible.
 If a Scrum approach would have been implemented properly, a minimal viable product would have been created first, which should have already contained the performance requirements.
 The different teams working on the project should have agreed on a definition of done.
-A large amount of work on Healthcare.gov was left unfinished during the launch [8].
+A large amount of work on HealthCare.gov was left unfinished during the launch [8].
 A clear and formal definition of done would have resulted in an architecture containing all quality attributes of the system.
 However, a minimal viable product might not have included integration with all systems, which is where the performance really starts to hurt.

-On the other side of the spectrum, the front-end of Healthcare.gov is considered to be a success.
+On the other side of the spectrum, the front-end of HealthCare.gov is considered to be a success.
 A start-up known as Development Seed was responsible for the front-end of the website and made use of agile practices [1].

 ### Rational Unified Process

 A number of contractors have said that on the day of the launch that the site was tested and apparently could not even handle 1000 concurrent users .
 This likely indicates an issue with validating the architecture[].
 Next to iterative development, RUP also defines phases of a project's lifecycle [4].
 In the elaboration phase, most of the architecture should be done.
-At Healthcare.gov most of the architecture was also done up front.
+At HealthCare.gov most of the architecture was also done up front.
 This did not help them forsee the problems that occured during the go-live.
 RUP does promote a risk first approach.
 If RUP would have been properly implemented, the riskier parts of the process, such as integration and  performance, would have been tackled in the beginning.